Join Our Team

-This is a full-time position, with a minimum 20% travel requirement, that offers the ideal candidate the opportunity to work remotely for a growing organization that values equity, collaboration, and student voice.
-Challenge Success is an equal opportunity employer.
-We welcome and encourage applicants from diverse backgrounds, cultures, and identities and are committed to creating an inclusive work environment.
+This is a 50% time position with the potential to grow that offers the ideal candidate an opportunity to work remotely for a growing organization that values equity, collaboration, and student voice.
+Challenge Success is committed to equitable and inclusive hiring practices and is actively seeking to grow our organization with people who bring diverse lived experiences to our team.

 Knowledge and Skills

 - Applied understanding of fundraising principles and development best practices

 - Deep experience with donor identification, cultivation, and stewardship

 - Excellent communication, presentation, writing, and analytical skills

 - Experience with online fundraising, email marketing, and internet search engines

 - Significant Office, database, and spreadsheet proficiency (Google Suite, Salesforce, Airtable, Excel)

 - Ability to demonstrate a high degree of confidentiality, discretion, and professionalism